CrateME-UL/INV-Backend/k8s/explore/README.https.md

 mkcert monequilibre.inventaire.local
 ```

-### make sure to add the host to "C:\Windows\System32\drivers\etc\hosts" and link the ip address of the wsl to the hostname at the end of the file
+### make sure to add the host to "C:\Windows\System32\drivers\etc\hosts" on Windows and link the ip address of the wsl to the hostname at the end of the file

 ```bash
 w.x.y.z monequilibre.inventaire.local